Coldblackice/PE-appropriator/README.md

 # PE-appropriator
-Reveals hidden PEs within a file
+Reveals hidden PEs within an image
 #
 Searches for the DOS headers e_magic within the target binary.
 Calculates the size of the PE, then dumps the region of memory from the target binary for futher analysis or use.